 But Noa is ever so charmed by his old-fashioned ways and things progress quickly, and Noa agrees to go on a weekend trip with him (Why??), but first, they need to stop by his house.....

-Daisy Edgar-Jones excels as Noa, who brings the character to life without reducing her to a mere victim, and her the 2 main characters chemistry remains strong throughout the film and Noa's questionable yet understandable decisions make her a very intriguing character to watch, but it is Sebastian Stan playing Steve, who deserves much of the credit for his over-the-top, often hilarious performance, where his twisted obsessions drive the plot, and the movie, forward.
+Daisy Edgar-Jones excels as Noa, who brings the character to life without reducing her to a mere victim, and her the 2 main characters chemistry remains strong throughout the film and Noa's questionable yet understandable decisions make her a very intriguing character to watch,

-I have read and heard some people say the movie goes on too long, running in at nearly 2 hours, but honestly, I did not feel this, the pacing was excellent and I never felt bored or dis-interested, and the film provided about just the right amount of horror without it being horrifying considering the subject matter, with a lot of the horror being formed in the viewers mind rather than playing out on the screen.
+I have read and heard some people say the movie goes on too long, running in at nearly 2 hours, but honestly, I did not feel this, the pacing was excellent and I never felt bored or dis-interested.

 I will admit to not entirely liking the ending, it was a bit too straight forward and maybe it is just me, I would have liked to have seen more happen, it was very formulaic, and that one final twist at the end would have made it epic.
 (Though kudo's for the fuck this shit line and arc).

-With that said, I thoroughly enjoyed the movie as a whole, and while the influences of certain films are obvious at times, it is definitely worth a watch still and one I recommend highly, and also a film that is worth a second watch to catch all the subtle clues that are thrown in once you know everything.
+With that said, I enjoyed the movie as a whole, and while the influences of certain films are obvious at times, it is definitely worth a watch still and one I recommend highly, and also a film that is worth a second watch to catch all the subtle clues that are thrown in once you know everything.

-Want to read some more horror movie reviews?
+Read some more horror movie reviews: